vaib120/jaipur-databricks-ug-meetup-delta-dashboards/README.md

 # Databricks User Group Jaipur – 4th Edition Meetup

-This repository contains the code, notebooks, and sample data used in the **4th edition meetup of the Databricks User Group Jaipur**.
+This repository contains the code, notebooks, and sample data used in the **4th edition meetup of the Databricks User Group Jaipur**, held on **31 March 2026**.

-End-to-end **Databricks Free Edition** project used in the *Databricks User Group Jaipur* meetup on **31 March 2026**.

-We show how to go from **zero setup** to **Delta tables and dashboards** using anonymized **electricity bill PDFs**:
+In this meetup we use **Databricks Free Edition** to go from **zero setup** to **Delta tables and decision‑making dashboards** using anonymized **electricity bill PDFs**.

+---

+## 1. What this repo demonstrates

+Based on the live sessions:

+- **Session 1 – Databricks Free Edition Kickstart: From Zero Setup to Delta Lake**
+  - What Databricks Free Edition is and what you can do with it
+  - How to sign up and get your first workspace
-- Upload PDFs to a Unity Catalog **Volume**
+  - How to upload PDFs into a Unity Catalog **Volume**
-- Turn real-world **electricity bill PDFs** into clean **Delta tables**
-- Use **AI document parsing** to extract structured fields
+  - How to use **AI document parsing** to extract structured fields from electricity bills
-- Store clean data in **Delta tables**
+  - How to save clean data into **Delta tables**

+- **Session 2 – From Delta Tables to Decision‑Making: Building Dashboards in Databricks**
+  - How to run analytics on the Delta table (usage, cost, subsidies, late fees)
-- Build **dashboards** and ask **AI-assisted questions** on top
+  - How to build simple but powerful **dashboards** on top of the bills data
+  - How to use **Databricks Assistant / AI features** to generate queries and explore insights

-The goal of this repo is to make the entire meetup **reproducible** for:
+The goal of this repo is to make the entire meetup **fully reproducible** for:

 - Attendees who want to replay the steps at home
-- New community members who discover the Databricks User Group Jaipur later
+- New community members who discover **Databricks User Group Jaipur** later
-- Anyone looking for a simple but realistic end-to-end Data & AI example on Databricks
+- Anyone looking for a realistic end‑to‑end **Data & AI** example on Databricks Free Edition

 ---

-## 1. Who is this for?
+## 2. Who is this for?

-- Students who want a *real, relatable* project (everyone has an electricity bill).
+- **Students** who want a *real, relatable* project (everyone has an electricity bill).
-- Data & analytics professionals exploring **Databricks Free Edition**.
+- **Data & analytics professionals** exploring **Databricks Free Edition** and the lakehouse.
-- Community members who want a reproducible project they can extend.
+- **Community members** who want a small but complete project they can extend.

 You only need:

-- A Databricks **Free Edition** account (no credit card)
+- A Databricks **Free Edition** account (no credit card required)
-- A browser and ~60–90 minutes
+- A modern browser and about **60–90 minutes**

 ---

+## 3. What is Databricks Free Edition? (from the meetup)

+In line with the slides:

+- Full Databricks workspace with **no credit card required**
+- **Serverless compute** automatically provisioned for you
+- **Built‑in storage** for data and files
+- Access to **Unity Catalog** for basic data governance

+You can:

+- Learn Databricks concepts and SQL/Python/Spark
+- Build simple data engineering pipelines with **Delta tables**
+- Create **dashboards and visualizations**
+- Experiment with **AI document parsing** and basic **AI agents**

+Limitations to keep in mind (summarized):

+- Small cluster size, **serverless only**, no custom cluster configs
+- Up to a few concurrent jobs (no heavy parallel workloads)
+- Restricted outbound internet, no direct external cloud storage (S3/ADLS)
+- No production‑grade ML features like model serving

+This project is designed to **respect those limits** and still show an impactful end‑to‑end flow.

+---

-## 2. Project structure
+## 4. Project structure

 ```text
 notebooks/